ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    (5-1)! * 1!

-     120            4
+      120       1     4
-     --- * 0.2 * 0.8  = 5 * 0.2 * 0.4096 = 41%
+     ----- * 0.2 * 0.8  = 5 * 0.2 * 0.4096 = 0.4096
       24

+     0.4096 * 100 = 40.96%

 ~~~

 The above demonstrates that for every five messages producing a DMARC "fail"
-result, there is only a 41% chance that just one of the five will have the
+result, there is a slightly less than 41% chance that just one of the five
-requested policy applied to it.
-The table below shows the percent probability
+will have the requested policy applied to it.
+The table below shows the
-for all possible results:
+percent probability for all possible results:

 ~~~
      -----------------------------------